KittyMac/Pamphlet/README.md

 Pamphlet includes a version of the powerful [mcpp](http://mcpp.sourceforge.net) preprocessor, a C99 compliant C/C++ preprocessor.
 While this may seem perplexing, it instantly adds powerful template programming to any text-based files processed using Pamphlet.

-**Note:** The version of mcpp included in pamphlet uses the STD mode for the preprocessor with one important change; string literals will be parsed and macros expanded inside of them.

 **Example**

 Only files which start with ```#define PAMPHLET_PREPROCESSOR``` will be preprocessed, so there is no concern that the preprocessor might interfere with normal pamplet operation.